gautamp8/rest-and-go/README.md

 This API is a pretty basic implementation of an online(e-commerce) store.
 - You can perform basic CRUD(CREATE, READ, UPDATE and DELETE) operations
-- SEARCH on a predefined database of products.
+- SEARCH on a predefined database of products
-- Only Authenticated users can Add, Update and Delete products from database.
+- Only Authenticated users can Add, Update and Delete products from database
-- - Authentication is based on JWT(JSON web Tokens) Tokens
+- Authentication is based on JWT(JSON web Tokens) Tokens
-- API is backed by a predefined MongoDB database hosted on [mLab](https://mLab.com)
+- API is backed by a predefined Mongo DB database hosted on [mLab](https://mLab.com)
 - This API also lives on [Heroku](https://www.heroku.com) - https://gruesome-monster-22811.herokuapp.com/

 See [API Documentation and Usage](#api-documentation-and-usage) below on how to use it.